Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Margaret Thatcher elected prime minister of Britain".</h2 head><h3 quote align='center'>"On this day in 1979, Margaret Thatcher of the Conservative Party was elected British prime minister, becoming the first woman in Europe to hold that post; she later became the longest continuously serving British premier since 1827.
-Test your knowledge of notable prime ministers".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Four students shot at Kent State".</h2 head><h3 quote align='center'>"On this day in 1970, an anti-Vietnam War demonstration at Kent State University turned deadly when the Ohio National Guard shot four unarmed students and wounded nine others, further turning public opinion against the war.
+How much do you know about the Vietnam War?".</h3 quote></h3 OTD